mihaip/infinite-mac/README.md

 Common development tasks, all done via `npm run`:

 -   `start`: Run local dev server (will be running at http://localhost:3127).
--   `import-basilisk-ii`: Copy generated WebAssembly from the https://github.com/mihaip/macemu submodule.
+-   `import-basilisk-ii`: Copy generated WebAssembly from the https://github.com/mihaip/macemu submodule (only necessary if modifying Basilisk II, see [below](#building-basilisk-ii) for how to rebuild it).
 -   `import-disks`: Build disk images for serving.
 Copies base OS images from the above, and imports other software (found in `Library/`) into an "Infinite HD" disk image.
 Chunks disk images and generates a manifest for serving.

 Common deployment tasks (also done via `npm run`)